 Electric Dryer Service Details

-Whether you have a newer smart appliance or an old beater, you can expect your local Mr. Appliance to arrive at your service appointment with all the right tools and knowledge to fix the problem you’re experiencing.
+Whether you have a new smart appliance or an old beater, Mr. Appliance to arrive at your service appointment with all the right tools and knowledge for an electric dryer repair service.
 We’ll explain the issue and let you know if specific maintenance will prevent it from happening in the future.
 If replacement is likely a better option than a repair, we’ll let you know.

 These are the types of electric dryers we service: